 This post follows my previous posts First Class Postdoctoral Career Opportunities can embrace Different Sectors and Roles and How different is being Self-Employed from being a Contract Researcher? and Contract Researchers – Check Out your Transferable Skills and Helping PhD Students to get a Taste of a Career Outside Academia.

 During a 25+ year career as an academic, Jenny Ames graduated ~25 PhD students and mentored ~25 contract researchers.
 Some have careers in academia while others work in different sectors.
 Since 2017 Jenny has been Director of Jenny Ames Consulting Ltd. She is available to give talks, run workshops, lead brainstorming sessions and provide mentoring for research students and contract researchers.
 Jenny can advise managers on strategy development and implementation regarding the professional development of researchers.
 She is also available to coach researchers and others undergoing career transition.
-Jenny is currently completing the Institute of Leadership and Management accredited Coaching and Mentoring Level 5 Certificate at Oxford Brookes University.
+Jenny holds a Postgraduate Certificate in Coaching and Mentoring Practice from Oxford Brookes University.